 When writing annotations, we:

-- Use appeal terms to convey the style, pacing, setting, and tone so that readers can decide whether each book is likely to be one that they will enjoy.
+- Use appeal terms to convey the style, mood, and characterization so that readers can decide whether each book is likely to be one that they will enjoy.

 - Mention similar or related books to provide readers with new points of reading exploration.